bbrockbrown/futuredev-react-prac/README.md

 # futuredev-react-prac

 This project is a simple example of how components work in React.
-This app was built with CRA.
+This app was built with Vite.

 ## TODO